Morgan-Leon/yanivefraim.github.io/_posts/2015-05-21-be-ready-for-angular2-today-part1.markdown

 - Application main component (this will be used for the parent component in the hierarchy)
 - Search component
 - List component
-- List item component (I will emit this component from my example, just in order to keep things simple)
+- List item component
 - Catalog details component

+I will emit the last two components from my example, just in order to keep things simple.

 ######Creating a hierarchy tree